Last Updated: May 6th, 2020 at 2:14 pm

 If you are worried about solar panels and snow, in most cases, wind or sunshine will take care of excess snow on your panels.

-Now that you know how long solar panels last, switching to solar may seem even like an even better option.
-Please fill out the form below or contact POWERHOME Solar at 800-765-2715, and one of our solar representatives will help you determine whether your home qualifies for solar panels.
+Now that you know how long solar panels last, adding solar may seem even like an even better option.
+Please fill out the form below or contact POWERHOME SOLAR at 800-765-2715, and one of our solar representatives will help you determine whether your home qualifies for solar panels.